-There are a number of resources available to the families and patients of a Traumatic Brain Injury (TBI).
-This section helps you select the right kind of TBI treatment center for your needs.
+There are a number of resources available to TBI patients and their families.
+This section helps you select the right kind of Traumatic Brain Injury (TBI) treatment center for your needs.
 Click on the link to locate a treatment center in your state.

 Acute hospitals provide emergency, neurosurgical and medical stabilization.
 Acute hospitals provide early treatment, stabilize complications and minimize neurological and related complications after TBI.